Vector processor: Difference between SIMD and vector processors

 An additional key feature is element-level predicated masking.
 In the Cyber 200 Model the element-level bitmask was itself a Vector stored in memory.
 Some Vector processors have Vector mask registers as exemplified by the Cray-1 which, like the Cyber 200, efficiently used one bit per element as a mask.
-However other Vector ISAs such as RISC-V elected to use a register from the main Vector register file, utilizing only the first bit of each element and ignoring other bits.
+However other Vector ISAs such as RISC-V elected to use a register from the main Vector register file.

 Predicated SIMD (part of Flynn's taxonomy) is comprehensive individual element-level predicate masks on every element, as is now available in ARM SVE2 and AVX-512, but neither of these Instruction sets has an actual explicit "set vector length" instruction.
 Predicated SIMD uses fixed-width SIMD ALUs but allows locally controlled (predicated) activation of units to provide the appearance of variable length vectors.
 Examples below help explain these categorical distinctions.

 Another key difference: SIMD, because it uses fixed-width batch processing, is unable by design to cope with iteration and reduction.
 This is illustrated further with examples, below.